nepetafureel/trinkets/README.md

 guidelines for making a trinket:

-1. choose a real-life command utility to be inspired by or to recreate the basic function of.
+1. choose a real-life command utility to be inspired by or to recreate the basic function of OR an idea on how to make a useful CraftOS-specific program
 2. the first line must follow this format: `<file name> by <your github user> for nepetafureel/trinkets on github and is subject to the terms of the MIT license`
 3. the second line must be a short sentence about what the trinket does.
 4. never leave space between blocks of code.